Canon 1D vs Fujifilm X100F

-The Canon EOS-1D and the Fujifilm X100F are two digital cameras that were announced, respectively, in September 2001 and January 2017.
+The Canon EOS-1D and the Fujifilm X100F are two digital cameras that were revealed to the public, respectively, in September 2001 and January 2017.
 The 1D is a DSLR, while the X100F is a fixed lens compact.
 The cameras are based on an APS-H (1D) and an APS-C (X100F) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Fujifilm provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 4.1 megapixels, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D vs Fujifilm X100F

-The physical size and weight of the Canon 1D and the Fujifilm X100F are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The side-by-side display below illustrates the physical size and weight of the Canon 1D and the Fujifilm X100F.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100F is considerably smaller (61 percent) than the Canon 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the X100F does not feature any corresponding weather-sealing.